Our Mission

 To generate scientific research, analysis and insight about the wildlife and ecosystem services of the region that informs the development of conservation measures.

-Through 90 North Foundation’s partnership with the world-class marine research faculty at the University of Exeter (UK), the Arctic Ocean Research Unit (AORU) was established this year, with some of the university’s leading marine researchers and policy-influencers engaged with 90 North Foundation’s vision.
+Through 90 North Foundation’s partnership with the world-class marine research faculty at the University of Exeter (UK), the Arctic Ocean Research Unit (AORU) was established, with some of the university’s leading marine researchers and policy-influencers engaged with 90 North Foundation’s vision.

-Over the coming years the ambition is to stimulate the delivery of a £100 million research effort, through the work of the Foundation and an array of other interested research bodies, that shifts the dial from generalised concern to informed and effective conservation action.
+Over the coming years 90NF’s ambition is to stimulate scientific research which over time shifts the dial from generalised concern to informed and effective conservation action.

 Public Education